Visual Practice

 Doodling has allowed connections to be made between people and ideas, the magical space between.

 These aspects can lead to better problem solving.
 By sharing my thinking through visual means, my most important connections have been to people, by way of sharing my perceptions of their ideas, presentations and words back to them.
+All my drawings are released under Creative Commons and are available on my Flickr stream.

 Workshops & Presentations